CheeYuTan/FraudDetection_RecursiveCTE/medium_blog_post.md

 ## How It Works (The Business View)

-### 1. Continuous Pattern Detection
+### 1. Network Graph Construction
-The system continuously analyzes claims data to identify:
+The system continuously builds a graph from your transactional data:
+- **Nodes** = Claims, Policyholders, Adjusters, Service Providers
+- **Edges** = Relationships detected from shared attributes:
-- Policyholders sharing addresses or phone numbers
+  - Policyholders sharing addresses or phone numbers (identity network)
-- Claims handled by the same service providers within short windows
+  - Claims handled by the same service providers (service network)
-- Temporal patterns (multiple claims filed within days)
+  - Temporal patterns (timeline network)

-### 2. Automatic Network Discovery
+### 2. Graph Traversal & Network Discovery
 When a suspicious claim is flagged (by your existing fraud detection rules):
+- Recursive SQL performs **breadth-first graph traversal** from the flagged node
-- Recursive SQL automatically explores all connections
+- Automatically explores all edges and connected nodes
-- Discovers the full fraud network in seconds
+- Discovers the full fraud subgraph in seconds
-- Maps relationships 3-4 levels deep
+- Maps network relationships 3-4 hops deep
-- Identifies all involved parties
+- Identifies all involved entities (parties, service providers)

-### 3. Visual Investigation Dashboard
+### 3. Interactive Network Graph Visualization
-Fraud analysts see:
+Fraud analysts see the complete fraud network as an **interactive graph:**
-- Interactive network graphs (drag, zoom, click)
+- **Visual network topology** (drag nodes, zoom, pan around the graph)
-- Clear identification of fraud vs. legitimate claims
-- Total exposure and risk scoring
+- **Color-coded nodes** (fraud vs. legitimate, different entity types)
+- **Network metrics** (centrality, clustering, total exposure)
+- **Path visualization** (how entities connect through the network)
-- Actionable intelligence for law enforcement
+- **Actionable intelligence** for law enforcement with visual proof

-### 4. Automated Prioritization
+### 4. Network-Based Risk Scoring
-The system automatically prioritizes investigations by:
+The system automatically prioritizes investigations using **graph metrics:**
-- Total network value at risk
+- **Network size** = Total nodes in the connected subgraph
-- Number of fraudulent claims in network
+- **Fraud density** = Percentage of fraudulent nodes in network
-- Involvement of known bad actors
-- Recency of activity
+- **Total exposure** = Sum of claim amounts across the network
+- **Centrality scores** = Key players in the fraud ring (high-degree nodes)
+- **Temporal activity** = Network growth rate and recency

 ---